rmountjoy92/VectorCloud/README.md

 * add more buttons to home screen for more robot functions
 * animations list page with links with ability to click to animate vector (all thousands of them) with search option.
 * create a text box to type in text to display on vector's face
-* ability to add 'support' files for sdk apps

 ## Eventually